RLAlpha49/Anilist-Manga-Updater/README.md

 Currently, I use this script to update my manga list from my [Kenmei](https://www.kenmei.co) account.
 I plan later to grab manga lists from certain manga websites.
 If you have any you would like me to look into please let me know.

+Most buttons and objects have tooltips connected which explains the functionality and other information regarding them.

 The script outputs 3 different text files when finished.
    - One which has manga that was found to have multiple different IDs associated with it. (usually due to the name being found as a direct match in English or Romaji and others which has matches in synonyms)
       - This file also gives the Anilist links to the manga so that they can be individually checked.